protolambda/eth2api/README.md

 - Stricter typing, bazed on [ZRNT](https://github.com/protolambda/zrnt)
 - Full transport abstraction, no protobufs, implement it how you like
-- No encoding/decoding roundtrips in case of running both server and client.
 - Focus on full JSON compatibility with Lighthouse and Teku
 - Avoids allocations, optimized requests
 - Minimal dependencies